 (11.6 percent).
 The states with the most ferry vessels were California (62 vessels), New York (56 vessels), Massachusetts (52 vessels), and Washington (46 vessels).

-Guangzhou and
+Guangzhou Baiyun, and Shanghai's Pudong—handle

 In 2025, the top five best airports in the US for travel are Seattle-Tacoma International Airport (SEA - Best overall U.S. airport); Minneapolis-Saint Paul International Airport (MSP - Best for easy connections);